Prabhakar Raghavan: Career

+After completing his doctorate, Prabhakar worked in various research positions at IBM.
+He began as a research staff member at the Thomas J. Watson Research Center.
+In 1994, he was promoted to manager of theory of computing.
+A year later, he relocated to the Almaden center in Silicon Valley to become the senior manager of the computer science principles and methodologies department of IBM Research until 2000.
+His research group focused on algorithms, complexity theory, cryptography, text mining, and other fields.
+While working for IBM in the late 1990s, he was also a consulting professor at Stanford University.

+Raghavan's research team at Stanford co-existed with another researching search engines that included students Larry Page and Sergey Brin, who later founded Google.

+After working 14 years at IBM, he became senior vice president and chief technology officer at enterprise search vendor Verity in 2004.
+In July 2005, he was hired by Yahoo! to lead Yahoo!
+Research in Sunnyvale, California.
+At Yahoo!, he worked on research projects including search and advertising.
+In 2011, he was appointed as Yahoo!'s chief strategy officer.

+In 2012, Prabhakar joined Google after severe funding cuts in Yahoo!'s research division.
+In 2018, he was put in charge of Ads and Commerce at Google and in 2020 his scope was expanded to include Search, Geo, and Assistant.

+In 2024, he transitioned to the role of Chief Technologist at Google.

+Raghavan has published over 100 papers in various fields and has secured 20 issued patents.

 Awards and honors

 Prabhakar is a member of the National Academy of Engineering and a Fellow of both the Association for Computing Machinery and the Institute of Electrical and Electronics Engineers (IEEE).
 From 2003 to 2009, Prabhakar was the editor-in-chief of Journal of the ACM.

 In 1986, Prabhakar received the Machtey Award for Best Student Paper.
 In 2000, he was named a fellow of the IEEE; received the Best Paper Award at the ACM Symposium on Principles of Database Systems; and received the Best Paper Award at the Ninth International World Wide Web Conference (WWW9).
 In 2002, Prabhakar was named a fellow of the ACM.
 He received the 2006 Distinguished Alumnus Award, UC Berkeley Division of Computer Science.
 In 2008, Prabhakar was made a member of the National Academy of Engineering, and in 2009, he was awarded a Laurea honoris causa from the University of Bologna.
-In 2012 he was named a Distinguished Alumnus by the IIT Madras.
-In 2017 Prabhakar and co-authors received the Seoul test of time award for their 2000 paper “Graph Structure in the Web” at the WWW conference.
+In 2012, he was named a Distinguished Alumnus by the IIT Madras.
+In 2017, Prabhakar and co-authors received the Seoul test of time award for their 2000 paper "Graph Structure in the Web" at the WWW conference.

+Criticism

+In April of 2024, the blogger Ed Zitron wrote a piece detailing how Raghavan was responsible for a massive decline in quality at Google following his takeover of Google Search and subsequent focus on ad revenue in the prioritization of search results.